 MASTER'S LEVEL PREPARATION FOR THE DOCTORAL PROGRAM IN HEALTH AND BEHAVIORAL SCIENCES

 The program does not currently offer master's-level training in HBSC.
 Instead, we urge interested applicants to pursue relevant master's degree training in one of the social, behavioral or health sciences disciplines.
-In addition, we work closely with three master's programs at UC Denver: the concentration in medical anthropology within the Anthropology MA program offered by the Anthropology Department, the Master of Science in Public Health offered by the Preventive Medicine and Biometrics Department, and the Master of Social Sciences program.
+In addition, we work closely with three master's programs at UC Denver: the concentration in medical anthropology within the Anthropology MA program offered by the Anthropology Department, the Master of Science in Public Health offered by the Preventive Medicine and Biometrics Department, the Master of Social Sciences program, and the Master of Arts in Sociology.
 Contact these respective programs for more information on these degree options and our program for how their requirements articulate with those for the Health and Behavioral Sciences PhD.

 The program admits students only for the fall semester, which typically begins in mid- to late August.
 The deadline for the receipt of all application materials is Feb.
 15 for admission the following August.